guettli/programming-guidelines/README.rst

 Don't set up a SMTP daemon
 ..........................

 If you can avoid it, then refuse to set up a SMTP daemon.
 If the application you write should import mails, then do it by using POP3 or IMAP.
-Use a tool like getmail (not fetchmail) which is a mail fetching client.
 You will have much more trouble if you set up an SMTP daemon.

 5. Networking
 -------------